Jaffa550/Jaffa550.github.io/README.md

-This is jsut an inital project intro for html :P
+This is just an initial project intro for html, helped by ChatGPT :P